 Probiotics as adjuvant therapy in standard eradication protocols

-Several systematic reviews and meta-analyses regarding effect of probiotics as adjuvant therapy to standard treatment of H. pylori infection have been published[48, 49].
+Several systematic reviews and meta-analyses regarding effect of probiotics as adjuvant therapy to standard treatment of H. pylori infection have been published[62,63].
 The authors suggested that probiotics supplementation in general probably increase the eradication rate and reduce the frequency of adverse effects due to double antibiotic therapy.
 However, the beneficial effects of probiotics seem to be strain-specific, thus, collecting data on different strains in meta-analysis may result in misleading conclusions.
 Regarding this, a better approach is to pool the data on single probiotics strain and perform a meta-analysis.
-Szajewska et al. recently published a systematic review to evaluate the effects of supplementations with S. boulardii to standard triple therapy protocol on H. pylori eradication rates[50].
+Szajewska et al. recently published a systematic review to evaluate the effects of supplementations with S. boulardii to standard triple therapy protocol on H. pylori eradication rate[64].
 Five randomized controlled trials of good methodological quality involving 1307 patients were identified.
 Among them only 90 children were included.
 The daily dose of S. boulardii ranged from 500 mg to 1000 mg and the duration of the therapy was from 2-4 weeks.
 From four trials the complete data on the eradication rates were available.
 In 80% of the included patients treated with S. boulardii along with triple therapy the eradication was confirmed by standard diagnostic tools.
 In the control group 9% lover absolute eradication rate was detected (71%, 324 of the 455 patients).
 The authors concluded that compared with placebo or no intervention, S. boulardii given along with triple therapy significantly increased the eradication rate (relative risk (RR) 1.13, 95% confidence interval (CI) 1.05-1.21).
 The secondary endpoints of the same meta-analysis were also to determine the effect of S. boulardii on therapy-related adverse effects.
 About 24.3% of patients experienced adverse effects in control group treated with triple therapy, compared to 12.9% of patients in probiotic group.
 Thus, the significant difference was found between the S. boulardi group and the control group with respect to the risk of overall adverse effects (five randomised control trials, n=1305, RR 0.46, 95% CI 0.3-0.7).
 The authors analyse also the data of specific adverse effects.
 With regard to epigastric pain, taste disturbance/dry mouth, nausea or abdominal gas/bloating no significant difference was found between the studied groups.
 On the other hand, the risk of therapy related diarrhoea was statistically significantly lower in the probiotic group compared with the control group treated only with antibiotics and proton pump inhibitor (5.6% vs 12.2%, RR 0.47, 95% CI 0.32-0.69).
 The conclusions of the meta-analysis were that the concomitant use of S. boulardii with triple therapy moderately increases H. pylori eradication rates and decreases antibiotic related adverse effects, especially diarrhoea.